 The majority of the Whirlaways I own are a poly/viscose crepe fabric, with slight stretch from a little spandex.
 The fabric has a thickness and weight to it that is perfect for me all year round.
 In winter I wear it with a slip and wool tights, and in the warmer months with seamed stockings or bare legs.
 The skirt consists of four panels of fabric flowing from the waistband – that’s why there is that centre seam at the front.
 The skirt is closed with four ivory buttons down one side, and there’s a front pocket on the opposite side which is a nice touch aesthetically, but I don’t use it.

 In terms of sizing and fit, this skirt is a little big in the waist (size 8 is designed for 26″ waist) but it’s nothing a belt doesn’t fix.
 While there’s no size down currently available, my coral Whirlaway pictured above is preloved and has been professionally altered to feature a thick elasticated waist at the back, making the waist closer to a 24″.
 This was perfect for me after my stay in hospital in 2019, but is getting a little tight now, so I’d say size 8 – which is my usual House of Foxy size – is my ideal size in this skirt given the available options.
 To the best of my knowledge, the Whirlaways are not currently available in House of Foxy’s size UK6.
 Most colours are available in sizes UK8 to 24.

 I sourced my rust, brown, wool herringbone and khaki skirts through Australia’s House of Foxy stockist Call Me Valerie.
 Valerie currently stocks them in a wide range of colours, and you can find them here.
-The brown wool herringbone Whirlaway skirt is limited edition, and can be found in remaining sizes on Call Me Valerie here.
+The brown wool herringbone Whirlaway skirt is made-to-order, and can be pre-ordered through Call Me Valerie here.
 Happy twirling!

 Explore my 40s Whirlaway Skirt Style Gallery: